-No pilot may operate the 737 MAX unless the following ground and flight training specified in this appendix has been completed.
+No pilot may operate the 737 MAX unless the ground and flight training documented in this appendix has been completed.
+References to "pilots" in this section include both PICs and SICs unless otherwise specified.
 These Special Training segments can be standalone or embedded into another training curriculum.
+Some tasks outlined in this appendix are purposely omitted from Section 9.2, Special Emphasis Areas.
 The required training is as follows: